kickoke/chronologue-hugo-theme/content/contribute.md

 ---
 title: Contribute
 menu: main
+layout: single
 ---
+# Contribute to the Chronologue Project
 Todo: Write based off of the contributing template

 ## Writing Process

-## Contrbuting to Chronologue tech
+## Contributing to Chronologue tech